 - 4. Remove the source file lab2.c from the project (if you haven't already done so) and add lab3.c, which should be in the code directory of your project. - 5.
 Make sure you have regenerated the libraries.
 Why? - 6.
 Using the source file lab3.c, make the appropriate changes to the source file such that it will compile.
 Reference xparameters.h and the device driver documentation or header files for help. - 7.
 Compile the program and download using GDB.
 Verify that the code works correctly with the software debugger. - 8.
+(Note: In some instances, the XMD stop instruction apparently does not work in EDK 10.1; if this is the case, just read through the following steps to understand the discussed issues.)

 Close the software debugger and switch to the XMD window.
 From the XMD window, enter dow mb0_default/executable.elf to download the binary to the MicroBlaze.
 Type run to start running the program and confirm that it is operating as it did when you ran it via the software debugger.
 Type stop to stop the program.
-Look at the PC where did the program stop (hint: use the rrd command)?
+Look at the PC - where did the program stop (hint: use the rrd command)?
 Reset the PC to the start address of your program (remember, it's 0x800) using the rwr command and type con to start your program over from the beginning.
 Notice that this time, the timer initialization fails and the message "Timer counter initialization error" is printed to the serial port.
 Why do you suppose this is?
 Restart the program, this time using the run command and notice the difference.
 What changed?
 Why?
 Can you use the debugger to explain the different behaviour between continuing from the start address of the program and running the program?